Siaka385/Siaka385/README.md

 # Hello, I'm TEDDY SIAKA 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a keen interest in **[Your Specialization or Interests]**.
+I'm a passionate developer with a keen interest in **software development and blockchain techonology**.

 ## 🌱 What I'm currently working on:
 - **Terti-optimizer**: A Golang project that arranges tetrominos into the smallest square possible.